 Farming in Prince Edward Island first began when French settlers planted grain crops around 1720.
-Since then, agriculture has grown into an important economic industry with 2016 seeing $487.0 million in farm cash receipts.
-Production of potatoes, soybeans, and blueberries are reaching record highs and continue to expand.
+Since then, agriculture has grown into an important economic industry with 2017 seeing $493.7 million in farm cash receipts.2 Potatoes, grains and oilseeds, and blueberries lead production growth.3

 Ever since Prince Edward Island was marketed as a “getaway from high-pressured society” in the 1800s, visitors come from all over the world to relax, golf, eat, and see Anne of Green GablesTM.
 The Island hosts more than 1.5 million visitors annually.